SticsRPacks/SticsOnR/paper/paper.md

 ---
-title: 'sticRs: the R package for STICS users and developers'
+title: 'SticsOnR: the R package for STICS users and developers'
 authors:
 - affiliation: '1,2'
   name: R. Vezy